HarryKodden/Vault-SSH/README.md

    ssh_server_crt
    ```

-It is left as an excercise to inspect the docker-compose.yml file and corresponding dockerfiles to see what this configuration is made of.
+It is left as an excercise to the reader to inspect the **docker-compose.yml** file and corresponding **dockerfiles** to see what this configuration is made of.